What is the significance of protein in chicken feed, and how does it contribute to poultry health?

 - Threonine should maintain a 65% ratio to lysine.

-- Tryptophan should be around 17% of lysine content.
+- Tryptophan should be around 17% of the lysine content.

 Feed ingredients should be carefully selected and combined to achieve these ratios.

-Common protein sources in chicken feed, such as soybean meal, corn, and synthetic amino acids, can help meet these requirements cost-effective.
+Common protein sources in chicken feed, such as soybean meal, corn, and synthetic amino acids, can help meet these requirements in a cost-effective manner.

-Remember that different production stages require varying amino acid levels.
+Keep in mind that different production stages require varying levels of amino acids.
 Growing chicks need higher protein levels for rapid tissue development.

-Laying hens require specific ratios for sustained egg production, affecting protein content in chicken feed.
+Laying hens require specific ratios for sustained egg production, which affects the protein content in chicken feed.

 Protein Sources in Chicken Feed